-As you scroll down my list of the best personal finances books in Canada, you’ll quickly realize that many of my picks have a strong focus on managing your money and investing, Melissa Leong of CTV’s the Social talks about how to invest too, but her book, Happy Go Money focuses more on your relationship with money.
+As you scroll down my list of the best personal finances books in Canada, you’ll quickly realize that many of my picks have a strong focus on managing your money and investing, Melissa Leong of CTV’s The Social talks about how to invest too, but her book, Happy Go Money focuses more on your relationship with money.
 It’s an interesting take since she uses a lot of research to show that people aren’t necessarily happier when they have more money.
 Many people who were also trying to reach certain milestones are less happy once they reach their goal so this book really forces you to think about what matters to you and how money plays a role.

 Wealthing Like Rabbits

-This is a book I read and reviewed and I highly recommend it for anyone who is interested in learning more about personal finance.
+Stop Over-Thinking Your Money! is a book I read and reviewed and I highly recommend it for anyone who is interested in learning more about personal finance.
 Do you find it difficult to take control of your finances because the fancy lingo intimidates you?
 Fear not as Preet Banerjee is able to breakdown all the terms in a conversational way.
 After reading this book you’ll have a clear understanding and you’ll be ready to tackle your finances.
 Preet is one of the original personal finance stars in Canada and continues to do a podcast so getting his insights on money isn’t a bad thing.

 Certified Financial Planner, Shannon Lee Simmons has two books, but the one I read was Worry-Free Money.
 What makes this book unique is how Shannon is able to share stories that she has encountered with her clients (with their permission and names changed).
-It’s crazy to think that some of these things even happened, but they you quickly realize that it’s not hard to imagine yourself in a similar situation.
+It’s crazy to think that some of these things even happened, but then you quickly realize that it’s not hard to imagine yourself in a similar situation.
 Shannon talks about why we spend and why a traditional budget may not work for us.
 In the end, she shares how it’s about recognizing moments where you’ve screwed up and now you can get your money back in order.

 Personal Finance for Canadians for Dummies